 Why are Greek Island Homes Blue and White?

-Google “Greek islands” and the first images in the search results will likely be on Mykonos or Santorini.
+Google “Greek islands” and the first pictures in the search results will likely be on Mykonos or Santorini.
 We’re all familiar with the white stucco walls and blue trim that characterize the architecture of these 2 world-famous islands.
 The two-tone style is popular more broadly in the Cyclades, a group of islands just east of Athens.

-The churches follow the same rules, with domes painted either white or vibrant blue, depending on the island.
+The churches follow the same color rules, with domes painted either white or vibrant blue, depending on the island.
 In the Cyclades, an area known for its colorful beaches, remarkable sunset, and warm hospitality, why did this style become so popular?
 Why is it not found on the mainland?

 Is it Just for Aesthetics?